-Identical twins will usually have the same gender and share very similar physical characteristics.
+Identical twins usually have the same gender and share very similar physical characteristics.
 The genes they share could lead to having the same illnesses or immune system qualities when they are older.
 They may also be genetically predisposed to have the same likes and dislikes.
 Especially when they are still young, twins will tend to be closer to each other than other siblings.
 Some twins even claim to think alike or have the same thoughts at precisely the same time.
-This may be because of how attuned they are to each other as siblings, particularly if they’ve grown up together.
+This may be because of how attuned they are to each other as siblings, mainly if they’ve grown up together.

 Do Identical Twins Have the Same DNA?

-Scientists used to think that identical twins share exactly the same DNA, but this is not the case.
+Scientists used to think that identical twins share the same DNA, but this is not the case.
 Each time cells split, there is a chance of mutation, and these mutations won’t be shared by the embryo next door.
 Identical twins’ DNA will look remarkably similar, but there will be a few differences.
-This is why there are slight physical variances that help you tell twins apart when they are very young.
+This is why slight physical variances help you tell twins apart when they are very young.

 How Can Identical Twins Have Different Phenotypes?

 Genotype is known as the full genetic information of an individual, whereas phenotype makes up observable characteristics that make them unique.
 The phenotype may be determined by a person’s genotype as well as by external factors, including climate, diet, lifestyle, stress, and illness.